dalmo1991/superflexPy/doc/components.rst

 In SuperflexPy, there is no model parameter controlling the length of the simulation.
-The number of model time steps that need to be run is determined automatically at runtime from the length of the input fluxes.
+The number of model time steps that need to be run is determined automatically at runtime from the length of the arrays containing the input fluxes.
 For this reason, all input data time series must have the same length.

 Format of inputs and outputs
 ****************************

-The input and output fluxes of SuperflexPy components are represented using 1D Numpy arrays.
+The input and output fluxes of all SuperflexPy components are represented using 1D Numpy arrays.

 For the inputs, regardless of the number of fluxes, the method :code:`set_input` takes a list of Numpy arrays (one array per flux).
-The order of arrays inside the list is relevant and must follow the indications of the docstring of the method.
+The order of arrays inside the list is important and must follow the indications of the docstring of the method.
 All input fluxes must have the same length because the number of time steps in the model simulation is determined by the length of the input time series; see also :ref:`timestep`.